 Entrepreneurship in Computing at Hofstra

-The Department of Computer Science offers two 30-credit graduate degree programs designed to prepare students for highly successful careers in computing fields such as data mining and machine learning; networks and network security; distributed, parallel, and mobile computing; computer graphics and computer vision; and artificial intelligence and cybersecurity.
+The Department of Computer Science offers three 30-credit graduate degree programs designed to prepare students for highly successful careers in computing fields such as data mining and machine learning; networks and network security; distributed, parallel, and mobile computing; computer graphics and computer vision; and artificial intelligence and cybersecurity.